ishifoev/flashcard-app/README.md

 This application uses MySQL database, which managed by Laravel Sail.
 You can find database migrations in the `database/migrations` directory.

+## Testing

+To run the application tests, use the following command

+    ./vendor/bin/sail artisan test

 ## License

 The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).